10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 1. How the advisor thinks.

 Do they ask meaningful questions?
 Do they jump to conclusions?
-Do they show curiosity about your goals and constraints?
+Do they show curiosity about your goals, constraints, and trade-offs?

 2. How structured their process is.